 Once you find a process that works, stick with it.
 Make sure to build in quality reviews to ensure your content stays on message and to brand standards.
 Most organizations work with teams of content creators under editors or content managers, who review work before publication to make sure it meets all instructions and guidelines.

-By creating and staying true to a strong editorial strategy, you can build a loyal audience.
-Once you have an audience in place, you can leverage your site for business goals.
+By creating and staying true to a strong editorial strategy that meets your user’s needs, you can build a loyal audience.
+Once you have an audience in place, you can leverage your site to achieve your business goals.